-Albumin has been described as a "portable liver" because your liver is your body's chief mechanism for disarming toxins and other dangerous substances, and because albumin, which is made in your liver, does the same throughout the body.
+"portable liver" because your liver is your body's chief mechanism for disarming toxins and other dangerous substances, and because albumin, which is made in your liver, does the same throughout the body.
 It's as if your liver has sent millions of tiny pieces of itself to every single little cell, to round up and destroy harmful substances and organisms.

 Albumin plays an indispensable role in maintaining the delicate chemical balance of the nourishing fluids (interstitial fluids) that surround and support the trillions of cells in your body.
 If these fluids are healthy, your cells will flourish.
 But if the fluids become polluted, or depleted of certain substances, your cells cannot help but fall ill, and disease will sweep through the body.

 Albumin is like a filter that removes toxins from water, like the net that scoops debris out of a swimming pool, like the dispenser that squirts extra vitamin D into milk albumin ensures that bodily fluids are clean, filled with nutrients, and properly balanced.
 And when you're filled with health-giving fluid, you cannot help but be healthy.

 Lowering Albumin: the "Hidden" Problem with Infection and Disease